-Some of you might have encountered such an embarrassing situation: when you connect your iPhone or iPad with the computer, you can see the attached device appearing in This PC or file explorer.
-After clicking on it, it usually takes you to Internal Storage > DCIM folder.
-But then you may surprisingly find it says "this folder is empty".
+Some of you might have encountered such an embarrassing situation: when you connect your iPhone or iPad to the computer and want to transfer photos from your device to PC, instead of finding the image files you expect to see, you click Internal Storage > DCIM folder, and then surprisingly find it says, "this folder is empty".